Lramseyer/vaporview/README.md

 #### Mouse Scrolling

 Scrolling behaves as you would expect except for when scrolling the actual waveforms (where it scrolls sideways by default.)
-To scroll up or down, either hold Shift and scroll, or move your cursor over to the signal name labels on the left and scroll normally.
+To scroll up or down, either hold Shift and scroll, or move your marker over to the signal name labels on the left and scroll normally.

 #### Touchpad Scrolling